michaelb/sniprun/README.md

  - can create and connect to REPLs in order to present an interactive and playful interface
  - can run things like GUI plots, networks requests or even Ansible playbooks
  - doesn't require even one line of configuration by default (but can be customized up to the tiniest things)
- - can run code from a part of the file which isn't complete / contains errors
+ - can run code from a part of a file which isn't complete / contains errors
  - can automatically fetch (in some languages) the `imports` necessary for your code snippet
  - can run [live: at every keystroke](https://michaelb.github.io/sniprun/sources/README.html#live-mode)
  - lends itself to easy [mappings](https://michaelb.github.io/sniprun/sources/README.html#mappings-recommandations) and Vim motions
  - has an API (for running code, and displaying results)
  - has many result display modes that can be enabled at the same time, and for different output status if wanted
- - Support literate programming in Markdown and Orgmode
+ - supports literate programming in Markdown and Orgmode

 ## Known limitations